jonhadfield/gosn/README.md

 gosn is a library to help develop your own application to manage notes on the official, or your self-hosted, Standard Notes server.

-# status

-A work in progress with more tests to be written and bugs to be fixed.
-Please create a backup first.

 # installation

 Using go get: ``` go get github.com/jonhadfield/gosn```